Introduction

 Some common kinds of sexual activity include:

-• penetrative sex – when a person puts their penis, fingers or another object inside another person’s vagina or anus.
+- vaginal sex – when a person puts their penis, fingers or another object inside another person’s vagina.

-• anal sex is when an object or penis is inserted into the anus (bottom) during sex.
+- anal sex – when an object or penis is inserted into the anus (bottom) during sex.
 It can range from just touching the outside of the anus with a finger or toy to inserting fingers, sex toys or a penis into the anus.

-• oral sex is the sexual stimulation of the genitals and/or anus using the mouth and tongue.
+- oral sex – the sexual stimulation of the genitals and/or anus using the mouth and tongue.

 All these things are types of sexual activity.
-The important thing is that everyone feels safe and that consent is given freely.
+The important thing is that everyone feels safe.
+Consent is always needed for any type of sexual activity.

 Consent is non-negotiable in sexual situations.
 This means you MUST have a CLEAR yes from the other person BEFORE you do anything sexual – every time.